getsentry/relay/docs/index.md

 for on-premise installations and beta testers.
 If you are using Relay to connect to Sentry and are not a beta tester you need to use `proxy` or `static` mode.

-If you want to beta test the `managed` mode while connecting to Sentry please get in contact with us.
+If you want to beta test the `managed` mode while connecting to Sentry, please get in contact with us.
 See _[Relay Modes]_ for more information.**

 ## Use Cases for Relay